DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ### Manage a PV containing the JDBC driver

-To be able to use the PostgreSQL database that we have created, we need to use a Persistent Volume in order to provide the JDBC driver to the ODM container.
+To be able to use the PostgreSQL database that you created, you need a Persistent Volume (PV) to provide the JDBC driver to the ODM container.
-Unfortunately, GKE PV is still not supporting the [ReadWriteMany access mode](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes).
+Unfortunately, GKE PV does not support the [ReadWriteMany access mode](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes).
-If you try using a PV with the ReadWriteMany access mode, only 1 ODM pod will start and the other will fail with the following error:
+If you try a PV in ReadWriteMany access mode, only one ODM pod starts, the other pods fail with the following error:

 ```
 Warning  FailedAttachVolume  ... : Googleapi: Error 400: RESOURCE_IN_USE_BY_ANOTHER_RESOURCE - The disk resource '...' is already being used by '...'
 ```

-To workaround this issue, we will use a ReadWriteOnce PV used by an NGINX pod that has the root permission to copy the driver.
+To work around this issue, use a ReadWriteOnce PV on an NGINX pod that has the root permission to copy the driver.
-Then, we will change the PV permission to ReadOnlyMany before to launch the ODM release in order to be able to install ODM on many nodes.
+Then, change the PV permission to ReadOnlyMany before you launch the ODM release to be able to install ODM on many nodes.

 1. [Enable the SCI FileStore Driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver#console_1).